Gifted and Talented K-4

 Cluster Grouping for Mathematics

 Cluster grouping is the practice of purposefully grouping identified gifted learners together in a general education classroom.
-Students will be grouped with like-ability peers for enrichment and acceleration in mathematics, in their home school.
-For 2024-2025, this service is being offered in third and fourth grade.
+Students will be grouped with like-ability peers for enrichment and/or acceleration in mathematics, in their home school in third and fourth grade.

 Screening Tools for K-4